U-PROX CLC G80

 Standalone control panel

-- Programming from your smartphone
+- Programming via smartphone

-- Easy installation and mounting
+- Easy installation

 - 500 cards and 1000 events